anurulistiqamah/anurulistiqamah/README.md

 However, my journey doesn't end here; I am consistently seeking opportunities for growth.

 ### 🌱 I’m currently learning English and Data
-Beyond programming languages, I am also dedicated to refining my English language proficiency and diving into the fascinating realm of data science.
+Beyond programming languages, I am also dedicated to refining my English language proficiency.

 ### ⚡ Fun fact:
 Amidst the lines of code, it's worth noting that I often find myself as the only woman in the team.
 Embracing this unique position, I strive to bring diverse perspectives to the table, contributing to a rich and dynamic team environment.